 2) Potential customers from all over the world

 Since our establishment in 2018, over 2,480 businesses in over 120 countries have offered our crypto payment services to their customers.
-Crypto payment services enabled borderless and instantaneous transaction.
+Crypto payment services enabled borderless and instantaneous transactions.
 It allows customers to purchase your company’s services or products globally—even those without access to banks, but with access to the Internet.
-Cryptocurrency is universally recognised, which make them even more attractive for businesses and customers.
+Cryptocurrency is universally recognised, which makes them even more attractive for businesses and customers.

 3) Guaranteed payment with no chargeback

 Chargebacks are costing businesses billions of dollars each year and growing.
 Payments made with cryptocurrency cannot be reversed after a successful transaction.
 This makes it different from credit card payments, which can be reversed using chargebacks, a loophole often exploited by fraudsters.
 According to Chargebackgurus, “Crypto exchanges are carried out peer-to-peer, with the blockchain serving as an objective ledger that authenticates each transaction.
 In this system, there’s simply no way for chargebacks to be carried out.”

 4) Lower transaction fees

 For businesses relying on a lot of cross-border transactions, accepting cryptocurrency can value-add to your operation.
 Purchases made using cryptocurrency can be settled on a same-day basis as transactions can be carried out in minutes with our crypto payment gateway.
 Besides, you don’t have to worry about the typical banking fees associated with monetary transactions.
 The average transaction fee charged by credit card companies is around 3%, where we offer a flat transaction fee of just 0.8%, and creating a cryptocurrency merchant account with us is entirely free.